microsoft/PowerToys/README.md

 ### License Info

  Most contributions require you to agree to a [Contributor License Agreement (CLA)][oss-CLA] declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit

 ## Code of Conduct